marmelab/react-admin/docs/Fields.md

 ![ReferenceManyFieldDatagrid](./img/reference-many-field-datagrid.png)

-By default, admin-on-rest restricts the possible values to 25.
+By default, react-admin restricts the possible values to 25.
 You can change this limit by setting the `perPage` prop.

 ```jsx
 <ReferenceManyField perPage={10} reference="comments" target="post_id">